 Apple Cider Vinegar + Honey

-Apple cider vinegar is another popular vinegar, thanks to its health benefits.
+Apple cider vinegar is another popular vinegar, thanks to its varying health benefits.
 Crushed apples, yeast, and sugar are used to make this type of fruit vinegar.
 Over several weeks, the yeast digests the sugars in the apple juice, fermenting it into alcohol before it breaks down into acetic acid.

 Given the strong flavor of apple cider vinegar, we substitute a mixture of one cup of apple cider vinegar and two tablespoons of honey for each cup of coconut vinegar.
 If your recipe calls for sugar, use a 1:2 ratio without sweetener instead, starting with small increments and then tasting the dish before adding the rest of your apple cider vinegar.